samanshirdell/Dotfiles/readme.md

 <details>
   <summary>Apps Fuzzy or Blurry?</summary>

-  #### This may be because they need to be run with Wayland or are Electron Aplications
+  #### This may be because they need to be run with Wayland or are Electron applications

   - The solution I found is to add the following to `/usr/share/applications/{app}.desktop` after `exec=/app/executable/app`
   - Works on `Spotify` `Discord`